-Leasehold improvements and equipment are carried at cost or, if donated, at the approximate fair value at the date of donation.
-Depreciation is computed on the straight-line method over the estimated useful lives of the assets (five to fifteen years).
+Equipment is carried at cost or, if donated, at the approximate fair value at the date of donation.
+Depreciation is computed on the straight-line method over the estimated useful lives of the assets (five to ten years).
 All acquisitions of equipment and all expenditures for renewals and improvements of \$1,000 and above and that materially prolong the useful lives of assets are capitalized.